ryansgot/forsuredbandroid/README.md

 - Add a foreign key column to a table

 ## Coming up
+- support for more types of migrations
+- automatically-generated join interfaces based upon foreign key relationships
-- A gradle plugin containing the dbmigrate task
+- general cleanup and configurable logging for dbmigrate task